There are four forms of vitamin B12. Which one is best for you?

 But, if you had to choose, which of them is the superior choice?

 Remember, these two forms of vitamin B12 inter-convert.
-If you have a rare condition that prevents that from happening, you’ll have to use a combination of both.
+If you have a rare condition that prevents this conversion, you’ll have to use a combination of both.

-For everyone else, more than 99% of people, methyl B12 is the better choice.
-It exhibits distinct neuroprotective effects, improving nerve regeneration while bringing synaptic transmutations and diminished neurotransmitters back to normal levels.
+For most people, however, methyl B12 is enough, and is the best choice.
+It shows distinct neuroprotective effects, as it improves nerve regeneration and brings synaptic transmutations and diminished neurotransmitters back to normal levels.

 Unlike adenosyl B12, methyl B12 donates a valuable methyl group that further enhances your health (unlike cyano, which steals one).
 This is especially important for pernicious anemia patients or anyone suffering from high homocysteine levels.
 This donation of methyl groups may be the reason why methyl B12 is so helpful in many conditions.

-Methyl B12 simply solves the most problems at once.
+Methyl B12 simply solves the most problems simultaneously.